training plan for beginners

 Instructions

-Before each workout you should do ten minutes of cardio of your choice to warm up, and some joint movements focused on the muscles working on that workout.
+Before each workout you should do ten minutes of cardio of your choice to warm up, and some joint movements focused on the muscles working in that workout.

-You should also do an active warm-up of the muscles you are going to work on in that workout, with one or two sets in which you use half the weight.
+You should also actively warm up the muscles you are going to work in this workout, with one or two sets using half the weight.

-You should not do the training all in a row, that is, you should have days of rest.
+You shouldn't do all the workouts in a row, that is, you should have rest days.

 Example.

-Training on Monday and Tuesday with rest on Wednesday, followed by training on Thursday and another on Friday with the weekend in recovery.
+Training on Monday and Tuesday with rest on Wednesday, followed by a training session on Thursday and another on Friday with the weekend for recovery.

 Choose two to three abdominal exercises and do it at the end of training, twice a week.

-Includes three series of hyperextensions at the end of two training sessions of your choice.
+Includes three series of hyperextensions at the end of two workouts of your choice.

-Finally, this is just a generic workout, and it can be easily adapted if you know what you are doing.
+Finally, this is just a generic workout, and can easily be adapted if you know what you are doing.

 Leave a Comment